-Your calves will be worth more on the market if they are properly dehorned, castrated, branded and DAKC" caustic stick".
-Clip hair from around the vaccinated.
-STATE
+Your calves will be worth more on the market if they are properly dehorned, castrated, branded and vaccinated.

-Horned cattle in the feed lot use more trough p 2 7 1965 coming into contact with skin. space, prevent other cattle from feeding pioperly and may cause bruises that lower carcass values.
-Dehorned cattle look more uniform, feed better and bring BRA a higher market price.
+Horned cattle in the feed lot use more trough space, prevent other cattle from feeding properly and may cause bruises that lower carcass values.
+Dehorned cattle look more uniform, feed better and bring a higher market price.

 Castrate your calves before they are 8 months old to prevent "staggy" appearance and a lower price.

-Vaccinate your calves to prevent losses from certain diseases.
+Vaccinate your calves to prevent losses from certain diseases such as blackleg, malignant edema, enterotoxemia.
 It pays.